weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 **A.** Edit the kustomization.yaml file and remove the line pulling in the application.

-**Q. My application manifests and Kustomizations live in a application repo.
+**Q. My application manifests and Kustomizations live in an application repo.
 How do environments work in this case?**

 **A.** When adding the app, the source resource will be stored in the apps/&lt;name&gt;/ directory.
 For each kustomization in your application repo you will want to create an environment and kustomization file that informs Weave GitOps where to find the kustomzation overlay files.